sfwnisme/COMPLAINT-TICKETS/README.md

 - [x] Alert message system for success and error states
 - [x] comment component
 - [x] create comment => implement the validation with zod
+- [x] comments that created by the frontend with true as a solution not marked
 - [ ] skeleton loading
 - [ ] create array for inputs data with typescript interface to sure the exact required data to loop instead of adding inputs manually